rapidspike-oss/probe-agent/README.md

 <br>

-5. Monitor the result of your monitors from [RapidSpike dashboard](https://www.my.rapidspike.com)
+6. Monitor the result of your monitors from [RapidSpike dashboard](https://www.my.rapidspike.com)

 <br>

+---

 ### Deployment

-The Probe Agent can be deployed in multiple environments including:
+The Probe Agent can be deployed in multiple environments of your choice including:

 🐳 Docker / Kubernetes — for cloud workloads